 During your career, you’ll have plenty of opportunities to write a biography about yourself for websites, social media, conference programs, membership in professional organizations and more.
 The problem is, too many people seize that moment to pontificate about themselves as if they’d won an Academy Award or Nobel Prize.
-But writing an effective bio can do more than just tout your accomplishments—it can really serve to advance your ideas and message.
-Now’s a good time to rethink your bio, and here’s a handful of important principles to keep in mind:
+But writing an effective personal biography can do more than just tout your accomplishments—it can really serve to advance your ideas and message.
+Now’s a good time to rethink your personal biography, and here’s a handful of important principles to keep in mind:

-6) Finally, have some fun.
-When Paula Zahn joked on CNN that I was “the only working producer in Hollywood with a Ph.D. in Theology,” I included that in my bio.
+When Paula Zahn joked on CNN that I was “the only working producer in Hollywood with a Ph.D. in Theology,” I included that in my personal biography.
 The only reason my wife went out with me on our first date is that when I called her, she thought I was someone else—so I’ve used that in a bio.
 Maybe you have an odd hobby, or a quirky past.
 Don’t be so serious all the time.
-People will enjoy seeing your personality.
+It’s a personal biography – people will enjoy seeing your personality.

 Remember—your biography isn’t about bragging rights, it’s about credibility.
 Why should I listen to your speech, check out your website or connect with you online?
 Lose the hype, be authentic and have some fun.